KfirWilfand/Secure-Email-With-Serpent/README.md

 An Application for secure email exchange: including secure canal generating DH on elliptic curve for delivery of the secret key, encryption-decryption with Serpent

 **Authors**:

-Tal Tolochinsky

-Kfir Willfand

-Dvir Kovalio

-Zehavit Otmazgin
+Tal Tolochinsky, Kfir Willfand,  Dvir Kovalio, Zehavit Otmazgin

 ## **Serpent algorithm**